 Texas is a massive state with every type of terrain and climate under the sun.
 Its southern location gives it mild winters and summers that seem to last six months or more.
-Texans stay cool in the heat by spending a lot of time on the water, and there’s no shortage of places for water activities.

-Here, we’ll explore the best places to kayak in Texas, including rivers, lakes, and oceans from every region of the Lonestar state.
+Here, we’ll explore the best places to kayak in Texas, including rivers, lakes, and oceans from every region of the Lone Star state.
 Texas has many bodies of water over its enormous expanse, each one surrounded by a variety of scenery that will make for an entertaining kayak tour.

 So whether you’re a city dweller or a nature-lover, there is a lake, river, or ocean kayaking tour for you on this list.

-- Ladybird Lake
+1. Ladybird Lake

 Named for the 36th First Lady and native Texan, Ladybird Lake lies in the heart of downtown Austin, the lively, quirky, fun-loving Capitol of Texas.
 It is an enormous lake that appears to be a river because it is much longer than it is wide and feeds out of and into the Colorado River.

-It flows through downtown and various longstanding neighborhoods with a large hike and bike trail filled with activity day and night.
+It flows through downtown Austin and various longstanding neighborhoods with a large hike and bike trail filled with activity day and night.
 In addition, many pedestrian bridges, major streets, highways, and train crossings offer brightly colored graffiti murals and shady spots for a mid-kayak respite.

 There is a longstanding population of bats that live under the Congress bridge on Ladybird Lake.
 Every evening at sunset, they fly out from under the bridge in an impressive collective flock.
 Spectators watch from the bridge, but the best views of this natural spectacle are from your kayak down below.